-Cybersecurity (a) The systems, technologies, processes, governing policies and human activity that an organization uses to safeguard its digital assets.
-(Gartner) (b) The practice of protecting critical systems and sensitive information from digital attacks. whether those threats originate from inside or outside of an organization.
-(IBM) (c) Preservation of confidentiality , and availability of information and/or information systems through the cyber medium.
-In addition, other properties, such as authenticity , accountability , non-repudiation and reliability can also be involved.
-(ISACA) Cyber Incident Any observable occurrence in an information system that i. jeopardizes the cybersecurity of an information system or the information the system processes, stores or transmits; or ii.violates the security policies, security procedures or acceptable use policies, whether resulting from malicious activity or not.
+Critical Operations Systems and processes, the failure of which will cause significant disruption to the FI's operations or materially impact the FI's service to its customers.
+Cyber Incident Any observable occurrence in an information system that i. jeopardizes the cybersecurity of an information system or the information the system processes, stores or transmits; or ii. violates the security policies, security procedures or acceptable use policies, whether resulting from malicious activity or not.
 Cyber Resilience The ability to recover quickly and deliver intended services and outcomes despite cyber incidents.
 Cyber Risk Risk of financial loss, operational disruption, or damage, from the failure of the digital technologies employed for informational and/or operational functions introduced to a system via electronic means from the unauthorized access, use, disruption, modification, or destruction of the system.
-Cyber Risk Framework The arrangements put in place to establish, implement and review its approach to managing cyber risks and support cyber incident response and recovery activities toward cyber resilience.
+Cyber Risk Governance The arrangements put in place by the Board to establish, implement and review its approach to managing cyber risks and support cyber incident response and recovery activities toward cyber resilience.
+Cyber Risk Management Framework A structured approach to identify, assess, and mitigate potential cyber threats to an organization.
+It involves establishing clear roles and responsibilities, defining risk tolerance levels, and implementing controls along with others policies, frameworks, guidelines and standards to minimize the likelihood and impact of cyber-attacks.
+Cybersecurity (a) The systems, technologies, processes, governing policies and human activity that an organization uses to safeguard its digital assets. (b) The practice of protecting critical systems and sensitive information from digital attacks, whether those threats originate from inside or outside of an organization. (c) Preservation of confidentiality, integrity and availability of information and/or information systems through the cyber medium.
+In addition, other properties, such as authenticity, accountability, non-repudiation and reliability can also be involved.

-3. Cyber Risk Governance
+03 Cyber Risk Governance